 We unconsciously and consciously observe our surroundings on a daily basis; the people around us, our own actions and the environment we are surrounded by.

-As an educator, I need to understand how child observations will drive my own teaching, curriculum and class routine.
-In general, early childhood educators observe and document children's skills and development to understand, support, and enhance their development.
+As an educator, I need to understand how child observations will drive my own teaching, curriculum, and class routine.
+In general, early childhood educators observe and document children’s skills and development to understand, support, and enhance their growth.

 Observation allows me to understand what a child is interested in and how they are currently learning.
 What activities interest them?
 How do they respond to transitions and the room routine?
 How do they respond to certain activities and/or environments?
 How is their temperament?